Challenge Open Access

 - Optional: Include a file named DRYRUN at the top directory of your entry (where the AUTHORS.txt file is located) if you do not wish your entry to be scored and counted against your limit.
 This is useful in cases where you wish to make sure that the changes made do not result in any error.

-- Submit your modified entry.zip for scoring through the PhysioNetWorks PhysioNet/CinC Challenge 2015 project.
+- Submit your modified entry.zip for scoring through the PhysioNetWorks PhysioNet/CinC Challenge 2015 project (update: submissions are now closed).
 The contents of entry.zip must be laid out exactly as in the sample entry.
 Improperly-formatted entries will not be scored.

 Join our community Community Discussion Forum to get the latest challenge news, technical help, or if you would like to find partners to collaborate with.